 “How do I transition from conventional shoes to minimalist shoes?” is one of the most common questions we receive at Natural Footgear.
 I, Dr. Robyn Hughes, co-wrote the following article with Correct Toes inventor Dr. Ray McClanahan to address this very question.
 This article originally appeared on the Correct Toes blog.

 Many people are aware that a transition period is required when switching from conventional shoes to minimalist shoes (now sometimes referred to as “functional footwear”).
-In fact, this is one of the most common topics we hear about from patients and customers.
+In fact, this is one of the most common topics we hear about from readers here at Natural Footgear.
 Most people want to know the proper protocol for transitioning to men's or women's foot-healthy footwear—shoes, boots, or sandals that are widest at the ends of the toes, have flexible soles, are lightweight, and possess no heel elevation, toe spring, or artificial arch bumps or props.
 Though every individual is different and has unique factors or circumstances to consider, we’ve come up with eight general suggestions to heed that are important for everyone making this transition.

 And here they are: